oemof/DHNx/docs/optimization_models.rst

   setting, *P_heat_max* or the demand series is used for the optimization (see `oemof-solph documentation <https://oemof-solph.readthedocs.io/en/latest/usage.html#using-the-investment-mode>`_ for further information).
+* **annuity**: Uses the annualized costs as investment costs.
+A pre-calculation for the *capex_pipes* and *fix_costs* is performed using *n_pipes* as the investment period.
+The annual interest rate is defined in the global settings
+  (see :ref:`optimization settings <Optimization settings>`).
+* **l_factor**: Defines the loss factor depending on the installed heat transport capacity of the pipe.
+The heat loss due to the *l_factor* multiplied by the resulting capacity is the heat loss.

 .. _Optimization settings: